Robert Nozick’s Political Philosophy

 3.2 Response to the Anarchist Challenge

-Before considering how and how successfully Nozick meets this challenge, we need to take note of a questionable preliminary move on his part.
+Before considering how and how successfully Nozick meets the second part of Rothbard’s challenge, we need to take note of a questionable preliminary move on his part.
 When Nozick mentions the agreements that competing agencies would enter into in order to assure their prospective clients smooth and non-violent dispute resolution, he speaks of the emergence of “a system of appeals courts and agreed upon rules of jurisdiction and the conflict of laws”.
 He acknowledges that the emergence of this system allows for the continued operation of “different agencies”.
 Yet he then says that the result is “one unified federal judicial system of which they [presumably the various agencies] all are components” (16).
 On the basis of this description of the outcome of the networking process Nozick allows himself to speak of the rise of a dominant protective association that is united and federal.

 This language seems to paper over the continued existence of “different agencies” which may well compete with one another not merely in terms of prices but also in terms of the packages of protective services they offer in response to diverse consumer demand for such services.
 So Nozick faces a problem even if he succeeds in showing that the confederation of agencies that emerges from such networking may permissibly eliminate its non-outlaw competitors.
 For, there may still be too much competition among the confederates that make up the dominant association for it to qualify as a state (Childs 1977 and Mack 1978).

-Putting that initial problem aside, one possible way for Nozick to meet the anarchist’s challenge is to maintain that the dominant protective association will eliminate its competitors without using coercive force.
-Perhaps something about the production and delivery of rights protection makes that enterprise a natural monopoly.
+Putting that initial problem aside, one possible way for Nozick to meet the anarchist’s challenge is to maintain that the dominant protective association will eliminate its non-outlaw competitors without using coercive force.
+Perhaps something about the production and delivery of rights protection makes this enterprise a natural monopoly.
 Nozick seems to be pursuing this route when he asks and answers the question, “Why would a virtual monopoly arise in this market without the government intervention that elsewhere creates and maintains it?”
 (17).
 His answer is that the value of the protective services offered by any agency will increase with the size of its clientele—presumably because disputes among clients of the same agency will be more cheaply or readily resolved than disputes among clients of competing agencies.
-So, clients of competing agencies will migrate to the dominant association and that migration will increase the incentive for yet others to follow the same path.[19]
+So, clients of competing agencies will migrate to the dominant association and that migration will increase the incentive for yet others to follow the same path.[20]

 If some injuries are not compensable, they would not fall under a policy of being allowed as long as compensation is paid.
 (Rather, they would be allowed provided compensation was paid, but since the compensation could not be paid by anyone, in effect they would be unallowed.)
 (65–6)